Monday, 19 May 2025

 Below: green spaces are important for children.

-In contrast to the virtual world, our real world learning activity outings are popular & range from consideration of medieval stonework in Tickhill, South Yorkshire, to architectural furniture in Grantham & cooperation with SEND Nottingham, who work with hard to reach children and young people in an inner city area.
-We have been in demand in the community, to support cross-curricular immersive learning: developing compassion, spirituality, cultural and ethical experience, creativity, academic potential, social skills & outdoor learning possibilities.
+In contrast to the virtual world, our real world learning activities are popular and range from consideration of medieval stonework in Tickhill, South Yorkshire, to architectural furniture in Grantham and cooperation with SEND Nottingham, who work with hard to reach children and young people in an inner city area.
+We have been in demand in the community, to support cross-curricular immersive learning: developing compassion, spirituality, cultural and ethical experience, creativity, academic potential, social skills and outdoor learning possibilities.
 In one project, our volunteers helped families with children to check insect hotels, comparing designs to find out the preference of specific species for various designs.

 We have endeavoured to advance understanding of: